cloudvista/vaa/readme.md

 ## VistA Application Analytics

-Vist Applicaton Analytics (VAA) provides comprehensive cloud-based capture and analytics of all transactions, interactions, and workflows of all VistA applications, enabling data-driven improvement of clinical efficiency, safety, and workflows across the VA healthcare system.
+Vist Applicaton Analytics (VAA) provides comprehensive cloud-based capture and analytics of all interactions, transactions, and workflows of all VistA end-user applications, enabling data-driven improvement of efficiency, safety, and workflows across the VA healthcare system.

 ![](img/vaa-intro1.png)